raspibolt/raspibolt/raspibolt/raspibolt_xx_remote_lncli.md

 # Use lncli on a Different Computer
-It is possible to run lnd on the RaspiBolt, and run lncli on a different computer.
-The instructions below explain how to install and run lncli on a Windows PC and communicate with the RaspiBolt.
+It is possible to run *lnd* on the RaspiBolt, and *lncli* on a different computer.
+The instructions below explain how to install *lncli* on a Windows PC and communicate with the RaspiBolt.
 Instructions for running on a different computer (MAC, Linux, ...) will be very similar.

 In these instructions, it is assumed the lncli computer is on the same LAN as the RaspiBolt, but it is possible to also have the lncli computer outside the local LAN.